hollyhudson/erg-interface/README.md

 `tick_duration_usec`
 	Time it took for the magnet to pass from one sensor to the next (from falling edge on sensor A to falling edge of sensor B of the electrical signal).
 Positive values are produced during the drive, and negative during the recovery.

-`inst_drag`
+`inst_power`
-	Instantaneous drag force.
+	Instantaneous force exerted on the handle.
 Calculated by the speed of the belt squared, with the speed of the belt being calculated as the inverse of the tick duration.

 `stroke_power`
 	Integral of the drag forces for current stroke, calculated here with a running sum for simplicity.